npa02012/blog_posts/pyspark_s3/README.md

 My example output printed (amongst the Spark logs):
 **Number of rows: 5**

-Note: I still need to figure out how to set PYSPARK_PYTHON as a default environment variable that is accessible by Spark in my in my [default setup](https://github.com/npa02012/blog_posts/tree/master/k8s_aws_setup).
+Note: I still need to figure out how to set PYSPARK_PYTHON as a default environment variable that is accessible by Spark in my [default setup](https://github.com/npa02012/blog_posts/tree/master/k8s_aws_setup).